 1. Getting into a generic niche:

 A generic niche is a broad niche, which is usually high competition, and very broad.
-For example Health niche, tech niche, Fashion niche.
+For examples Health niche, tech niche, fashion niche.

 A better way to look into it is, by focusing on a specialized narrow niche within a broad niche.